A couple of recent mentions of our argumentative theory of reasoning in The Observer, Scientific American Mind, and New Scientist.

 Ophelia Deroy and I published an article in Le Monde about scientific collaboration.

-The study Brent Strickland and I recently published (see previous paragraph) has been picked up by James Gilbert, who writes about it in The Conversation (also in The Hindu) (for the record, we don't exactly show that people take financial incentives into account when evaluating even a flawless study, rather than they take financial incentives into account more than another source of potential bias--one's prior hypotheses.
-The quality of the study wasn't varied in the relevant experiment).
+A study Brent Strickland and I recently published (see previous paragraph) has been picked up by James Gilbert, who writes about it in The Conversation (also in The Hindu).

 Zocalo, a South California organization that helps people discuss and share their ideas, awarded Jon Haidt a book prize for The Righteous Mind, and they invited me to join in the discussion.